bepcyc/wearable_data_cleaning/CodeBook.md

 File has a csv/tsv format with header and a **space** character used as a delimiter.
 Data is not quoted.
 First column uses integers as values.
 Second column uses letters in uppercase and underscores for values.
-All other columns have `floating point` values.
+All other columns use `floating point` values.

 ###Header
 To prevent automated reading problems all of the columns have the same simple naming format: **word1_word2_word3_..wordN**